 Harris then finishes this paragraph with the claim that we opened with: “Consciousness is the one thing in this universe that cannot be an illusion”.

-The undoubtability of reason
+The undoubtability of reason too

 To say that consciousness is “the one thing” in this universe that cannot be an illusion is indistinguishable from saying that it is the only thing in this universe that cannot be an illusion.
 Which is to say that, except for consciousness, everything else in this universe could be an illusion.

-But this is not so.
+Balderdash.
 In addition to consciousness, humans (and presumably some other animals) have a faculty of reason.
 We all have some intuitive sense of what reason is, but what is it in general terms?
-Harris’ preferred philosopher for defining consciousness, Thomas Nagel, explains in his 1997 book, The Last Word: “The idea of reason...refers to nonlocal and nonrelative methods of justification—methods that distinguish universally legitimate from illegitimate inferences and that aim at reaching the truth in a nonrelative sense” (Nagel 1997, 5).
+Harris’s preferred philosopher for defining consciousness, Thomas Nagel, explains in his 1997 book, The Last Word: “The idea of reason...refers to nonlocal and nonrelative methods of justification—methods that distinguish universally legitimate from illegitimate inferences and that aim at reaching the truth in a nonrelative sense” (Nagel 1997, 5).

 Reason cannot be an illusion, either.
 To see why, let’s consider a prime example of reason: rules of logic.

-A basic rule of logic that we can all grasp is: “P” plus “If P then Q” implies “Q”, where “P” and “Q” are one among an infinitude of possible statements about the world.
-We also grasp that this rule of logic—fancily called “Modus Ponens” by philosophers—cannot fail to be valid.
-It is impossible that “P” plus “If P then Q” implies “not-Q”.
+A basic rule of logic that we can all grasp is: “If P then Q” plus “P” implies “Q”, where “P” and “Q” are one among an infinitude of possible statements about the world.
+We also grasp that this rule of logic—fancily called “Modus Ponens” by philosophers—cannot fail to be valid under any circumstance.
+By “valid” I mean that it is impossible for the premises—“If P then Q” and “P”—to be true and the conclusion—“Q”—to nevertheless be false; it is impossible that “If P then Q” plus “P” implies “not-Q”.
 So we grasp that the rule of logic is valid always, everywhere, and for everyone—it is universally valid.
 At least, as long as we understand the meanings of the words “plus”, “if”, “then”, and “implies” in their normal senses.

 Imagine now that some radical skeptic comes along and argues,

-Maybe the rule of logic—‘P’ plus ‘If P then Q’ implies ‘Q’—only seems universally valid to you, but it really isn’t.
+Maybe the rule of logic—“If P then Q” plus “P” implies “Q”—only seems universally valid to you, but it really isn’t.
 It might only seem that way to you because something you are unaware of—an evil demon scrambling your brains, or invisible aliens beaming thoughts into your head, or God divinely planting beliefs into your mind, or some genetic mutation in one of your ancestors millions of years ago—is deluding you into thinking it’s universally valid.
 You can’t rule out this possibility, so you can’t be sure that that rule of logic, which seems universally valid to you, really is universally valid.

 This is tantamount to suggesting that the universal validity of the rule of logic might be an illusion.
 But this makes no sense, for a couple of reasons.